A finite element method for the quasiclassical theory of superconductivity: Discussion and Outlook

 \acknowledgements

-We thank J. Wiman and O. Shevtsov for early discussions on the possibility of using the FEM method within quasiclassical theory, and acknowledge the Swedish research council for financial support.
+We thank J. Wiman and O. Shevtsov for early discussions on the possibility of applying the finite element method within quasiclassical theory, and acknowledge the Swedish research council for financial support.
 The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at NSC partially funded by the Swedish Research Council through grant agreement no. 2018-05973.